- Global Partners and Community Engagement Policy

 - The Head of Legal (as Document Owner) is responsible for maintaining the content of this document as delegated by the Chief Operating Officer.

-This Procedure will be communicated throughout the University community in the form of:
+The Foreign Arrangements Notification and Interactions Procedure will be communicated throughout the University via: